flatpak/flatpak-docs/docs/sandbox-permissions.rst

 Sandbox Permissions
 ===================

 One of Flatpak's main goals is to increase the security of desktop systems by isolating applications from one another.
-This is achieved using sandboxing and means that, by default, Flatpak applications have extremely limited access to the host environment.
+This is achieved using sandboxing and means that, by default, applications that are run with Flatpak have extremely limited access to the host environment.
 This includes:

 - No access to any host files except the runtime, the app and ``~/.var/app/$APPID``.
 Only the last of these is writable.
 - No access to the network.